nl-rse/nl-rse.github.io/_posts/2019-07-01-RSE-Survey-2018-results.md

 ![At what type of organisation do you work?](/img/survey2018/organisation.png)

-When working in an academic environment it is of course very important for you carreer that you can show your contributions to science through publications.
-In 2017, the survey contained the question "Were you acknowledged in the paper?" to which respondents could answer yes or no. Then, about 75% of RSEs answered that they were acknowledged in scientific publications about research in which their software was a crucial factor.
-In 2018, the survey included more options, so we can look at the more detailed answers.
+When working in an academic environment it is essential for your carreer that you can show the impact of your work and your contributions to science through publications.
+In 2017, the survey contained the question "Were you acknowledged in the paper?" to which respondents could answer yes or no. Then, about 75% of RSEs answered that they were acknowledged in scientific publications about research to which their software was crucial.
+Because acknowledgement can come in many different forms, the 2018 survey included for more specific answers.
+So now we can have a look at exactly how RSEs are acknowledged for their work in scientific publications.

 ![Acknowledgement of RSE work in scientific publications](/img/survey2018/paper_ack.png)

 As we can see, the number of RSEs that are acknowledged as main or co-author does not add up to 75%, as some RSEs are only acknowledged in the maintext or acknowledgements.
-Still about 19.2% of RSEs answered that their work was not at all acknowledged, which is very bad and can be damaging for their carreer.
+Still, about 19.2% of RSEs answered that their work was not at all acknowledged, which is very bad and can be damaging for their carreer.

 ## Technical